aucker/clox/doc/Methods-and-Initializers.md

 Lox's semantics define a method invocation as two operations - accessing the method and then calling the result.
 Our VM must support those as separate operations bc the user can separate them.
 You can access a method w/o calling it and then invoke the bound method later.
 Nothing we've implemented so far is unnecessary.

+The code we wrote here follows a typical pattern in optimization:
+1. Recognize a common operation or sequence of operations that is performance critical.
+In this case, it is a method access followed by a call.
+2. Add an optimized implementation of that pattern.
+That's our `OP_INVOKE` instruction.
+3. Guard the optimized code with some conditional logic that validates that the pattern actually applies.
+If it does, stay on the fast path.
+Otherwise, fall back to a slower but more robust unoptimized behavior.
+Here, that means checking that we are actually calling a method and not accessing a field.

+As your language work moves from getting the implementation working *at all* to getting it to work *faster*, you will find yourself spending more and more time looking for patterns like this and adding guarded optimizations for them.
+Full-time VM engineers spend much of their careers in this loop.

+Clox now supports most of the features of an object-oriented programming language, and with respectable performance.